DPenner1/WritingSystemHistory/README.md

 *My sources were mainly [Wikipedia](https://en.wikipedia.org), [Omniglot](https://www.omniglot.com/), [Endangered Alphabets](https://www.endangeredalphabets.net/alphabets/) and sometimes Unicode inclusion proposals.*

   - **Baybayin**: Quite a few theories on origin, one of them is Gujarati which I am not including without stronger evidence as that would be hard to link with the current diagram layout.
-  - **Bopomofo**: Maybe over 10m users?
-It's used for computer input in Taiwan and Taiwan is around 23m people.
+  - **Bopomofo**: Based on it being used for computer input in Taiwan and Taiwan being around 23m people, I've bolded it for being used by over 10m people.
   - **Brahmi**: The majority academic opinion seems to favour Aramaic origin, but some advocate independent derivision or derivision from the Indus Script.
 Also, seems the Northern/Southern Brahmi distinction is mostly geographic grouping convenience?
 I can't find a lot of sources making the distinction, and Wikipedia doesn't really cite precise criteria on the grouping, but it's useful for this diagram.
   - **Chinese scripts**: [Chinese script style](https://en.wikipedia.org/wiki/Chinese_script_styles) evolved gradually over time, from Oracle Bone to present day Regular script.
 Luckily, it appears all descendant scripts branched off after Regular script, allowing me to mostly gloss over this distinction in the diagram.
 I did include both Traditional and Simplified Chinese as a separate scripts on the basis of separate Unicode code points existing.
   - **Georgian**: Disputed origin.
 It seems the majority opinion is that it's derived from Greek, so I've shaded it that way, but also shaded it partially Independent as I don't really have another way of indicating that on the diagram